-All library employees should have job descriptions that list the essential duties of each position, any education and experience required, the physical and mental requirements of the job and the salary range.
+All library employees should have job descriptions that list the essential duties of each position, any education and experience required, requirements of the job and the salary range.
 These components should be reviewed and updated regularly.
 Job descriptions should comply with the Americans with Disabilities Act, the federal Fair Labor Standards Act, and any state statutes regarding fair employment practices.